16 days from only £2199pp Show price breakdown

-Departures available from March to November 2014, prices from £1,899pp rising to £2,529pp flying from London Heathrow
+Departures available up to November 2014 and January to April 2015, prices from £2,199pp flying from London Heathrow

 South Africans call their homeland ‘a world in one country’.
 It covers an area equivalent to five times the size of Britain, with a climate ranging from temperate, Mediterranean and sub-tropical to desert; it offers spectacular scenery with arguably the finest wildlife on earth and no less than eleven official languages.
 South Africa is truly a world-class destination!